If they find out, you know that they'll never let me through..."

 Getting increasingly common in UK crime drama.

 A common trope on U.S. police shows, as well.
 The nationality of the person being exploited varies.
 Exploited sweatshop workers or other blue-collar laborers are Latino, Asians, or occasionally Eastern Europeans.
-If it's people trafficking for purposes of prostitution, it's almost always Asian women, from China, Thailand, other semi-industrial countries.
+If the situation involves people trafficking for purposes of prostitution, the case almost always Asian women, from China, Thailand, and other semi-industrial countries.
 An appropriate mob organization (Russians, Tongs, Yakuza, The Irish Mob, Italians) will be the string-pullers.

 In any case, the person in question, due to fear, language barriers, and poverty, will have little recourse.
 Cooperating with the cops can mean a death sentence.

 A recent variation happens because illegal immigration is a political issue in the United States.
-Typically the illegal alien is Mexican, hardworking, speaks perfect English, can be of either sex, and is exploited only in minor ways which elicit sympathy for him without implying he'd have been better off staying home.
+Typically the illegal alien is Mexican, hardworking, speaks perfect English, can be of either sex, and is exploited only in minor ways which elicit sympathy for him without implying he would have been better off staying home.
+In fact, they are usually treated sympathetically.
+Some aesop may be delivered on how US immigration laws should change.

 - Sayonara, Zetsubou-Sensei has an unusual Japanese version: Maria, an illegal alien, probably from the Philippines, Southeast Asia, or somewhere farther off.
 She bought the identity of a male student in Itoshiki-sensei's class despite looking like she's ten years old or so, but doesn't bother to crossdress or otherwise act like him.
 Poverty and lack of education in her home country makes Japanese high school very strange to her.